keboola/connection-docs/transformations/r/index.md

 If the `R` label is not displayed, there is no previous version offered.
 It is still possible to change the version via the [API](https://developers.keboola.com/integrate/storage/api/configurations/) though.

-Since a new major version of R (4.0.4) is now available we are allowing it as a **look forward** option to allow you to try your transformations on this new version with an eye to updating.

 ### Memory and Processing Constraints
 The Docker container running the R transformation has 16GB of allocated memory and the maximum running time is 6 hours.